CopernicaMarketingSoftware/Documentation/SMTPeter/en/personalization.md

 these bracelets you can enclose the text in `{literal}` and `{/literal}`.
 This text will then not be processed.

+When using curly braces inside the head section of your template, for example for CSS styling, you have to use [ldelim] and [rdelim].

 ## Layout issues